allegroai/clearml-docs/docs/clearml_agent.md

 :::note NOTES
 * Since configuration fields may contain JSON-parsable values, make sure to always quote strings (otherwise the agent might fail to parse them)
-* In order to comply with environment variables standards, it is recommended to use only upper-case characters in environment variable keys.
+* To comply with environment variables standards, it is recommended to use only upper-case characters in environment variable keys.
 For this reason, ClearML Agent will always convert the configuration path specified in the dynamic environment variable's key to lower-case before overriding configuration values with the environment variable value.